 “This was the TOUGHEST climb I did in the South Hills.
 It completely changed my opinion of how easy/difficult the South Hills would be.
 The patches of forest (and/or willows/brush) in the South Hills can be IMPENETRABLE and are a dangerous situation.
 No kidding.
 I opted for the easiest routes I could muster up from here on out.
 That’s how much this climb affected me.
 You can’t just do ridge traverses here and expect to be able to complete them.
-You can get absolutely shut down by the thick terrain, even in seemingly short patches (if you can’t go around them).”
+You can get absolutely shut down by the thick terrain, even in seemingly short patches if you can’t go around the obstructive terrain.”